PotionSela/Shapely-Logos/README.md

 4. Once Node.js v16 is installed, in the terminal, run the command `npm init -y` to initialize and create a `package.json` where project files will be stored.
 5. Next, use the terminal to run the command `npm i` to install the dependencies associated with this application.
 Developers may need to install inquirer and jest directly from the command line.
 To do so, the command for inquirer will be `npm i inquirer@9.2.12` to install v9.2.12 of inquirer, and `npm i jest` to install the latest version of jest.
 6. To run the application, within the terminal, type the command `node index.js`.

+## Features

+Features of this application include the user's ability to generate logos quickly and easily through the use of SVG files, entirely from the command line.
+No UI (user interface) is needed, and no front-end tools are required.